mrvancil/simhash-csharp/README.md

 This is a C# port of a very clear and concise simhash implementation in python (also on github at https://github.com/liangsun/simhash).
 I have ported most all of the tests as well, adding a couple of other along the way.
-The port is pretty close but I have divered from the overloading of the class and implemented Methods because I prefer this approach.
+The port is pretty close but I have diverged from the overloading of the class and implemented methods for calculation because I prefer this approach.

 ## Getting Started